-APRA’s latest data reveals superannuation funds spent $1.3 billion on advice fees, with the vast majority sent to external financial advisers.
+APRA’s latest data has revealed that superannuation funds spent $1.3 billion on advice fees, with the vast majority sent to external financial advisers.

 Data published on Wednesday by the Australian Prudential Regulation Authority (APRA) shows that advice fees made up around 11 per cent of super funds’ overall $10.83 billion expenditure during the 2022–23 financial year.

-Across all categories of advice spending, super funds spent a total of $1.31 billion for the period.
+Across all categories of advice spending, super funds spent $1.31 billion for the period.
 Of this number, $1.19 billion was categorised as “financial planning payments to externals” – which includes any expenses incurred for the provision of financial planning payments to external companies or individuals, i.e. not employed by the Registrable Superannuation Entity (RSE) licensee.

 AMP was the top spender in terms of advice fees through Wealth Personal Superannuation and Pension Fund and AMP Super Fund, spending $294 million and $29 million, respectively.
-The former was entirely allocated to external advisers, while AMP Super Fund’s spending included just under $2 million on intra fund advice.
+The former was entirely allocated to external advisers, while AMP Super Fund’s spending included just under $2 million on intra-fund advice.

 This was followed by Macquarie Superannuation Plan’s $213 million, HUB24 Super Fund’s $173 million, and Netwealth Superannuation Master Fund’s $145 million, all of which were also attributed solely to external advisers.

-Australian Retirement Trust’s $17.7 million was the largest intra fund advice spend, followed by HESTA’s 12.4 million, and Aware Super’s $10.7 million.
+Australian Retirement Trust’s $17.7 million was the largest intra-fund advice spend, followed by HESTA’s 12.4 million, and Aware Super’s $10.7 million.

 Fund expenditure will be reviewed and scrutinised with intensity, Cole said, as APRA intensifies its focus on trustees’ compliance with the best financial interests duty introduced by the 2021 Your Future, Your Super reforms.